Attitude Adjustment

 • You’re not lucky.

-• In one sense you are lucky: able to read almost the entire written works of most of humanity, with technology that connects you across the planet to nearly anyone.
+• You are lucky in one sense: you can read nearly every written work that has historically survived, with technology that connects you across the planet to nearly anyone.

 • But, if you were lucky, you wouldn’t have to work hard because life would hand itself to you.